The last time each of the Big Six – and Everton – suffered relegation

 We’ve identified the last time the Toffees were relegated from England’s top flight and compared it to the current ‘Big Six’.

 One of the many myths of Arsenal’s history is that the club has never been relegated – this is not so.
-Even worse is that when they were relegated it was with one of the worst records ever.
+Even worse is that when they went down it was with one of the worst records ever.